 What support will I receive from my host school?

-The International Student Coordinator and/or the Homestay Coordinator based at your host school will be available to students 24 hours a day, 7 days a week for personal or school related support issues.
+The International Student Coordinator and/or the Homestay Coordinator based at your host school will be available to students during school hours for personal or school related support issues.
 A member of the International Student Program team will make contact with your family prior to your arrival to introduce themselves and provide details of the host school and your homestay family.
 During orientation at the school, emergency numbers will be provided to each student for their information and use as necessary.
+1800 QSTUDY (+61 1800 778 839) is available if you require any assistance outside of school hours.
 If you require any assistance with English, school or personal issues during your stay, these team members will be happy to help.
 EQI also provides support for schools in emergency situations.

 Find out more about Care and Support and our Support Team.